goGPS-Project/goGPS_MATLAB/branches/attitude/README.txt

 *          d8888P                                                 *
 \*****************************************************************/

-   v0.4.0beta
+   v0.4.2beta

 1. Introduction
    ============
-   goGPS is a software package designed to perform GPS positioning with low cost receivers, either in post-processing or real-time.
+   goGPS is a software package designed to perform GPS positioning, either in post-processing or real-time.
    It is developed in MATLAB and it is aimed at providing a tool useful for studying GPS positioning, implementing and testing new algorithms and interacting in general with GPS-related